jrudolph/vesuvius-gui/README.md

 ![demo](https://github.com/jrudolph/vesuvius-gui/assets/9868/261dfc1c-f9d5-41a4-8324-8963eef2afa2)

+It does not require to download any data upfront.

 ## Usage

 Install required X11 libraries:
   * Ubuntu: `apt install -y libgl1 libxrandr2 libxi6 libxcursor1`

-Download any number of cells from a [volume_grids folder](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/volume_grids/20230205180739/) and put them into a directory.
+Create a data directory and place a file called `password.txt` into it and fill it with the credentials to the blocks server.

 Then run the app with `./vesuvius-gui <path-to-directory>` / `cargo run --release <path-to-directory>`.
-The app will then pick up whatever cells is there and display them.

 ## Data License